dev-intellisoft/spich/README.md

 4.0 ROUTERS

-The intention of routers will be shift the program flow from default controller to another controller.
+The intention of routers is to shift the program flow from default controller to another controller.

 How it works?

 You can edit the file `app/.conf/routers.json`.

-If this files not exits  you can create it.
+If this files not exits, you can create it.
 ````json
 {
   "/<route controller>[/<route function>]":"/<target controller>[/<targer function>/<arg1>/...]"